Evolix/evocheck/README.md

 ## How to contribute

-Read the CONTRIBUTING.md file.
+- Write your commits English
+- Always do a Merge Request

-Try to respect the following conventions.
+- Try to respect the following conventions:

 ### Use the verbose mode to explain errors